TL;DR

 - Who needs it: Anyone whose finances would be crippled by being unable to work for an extended period following a major health diagnosis.

 - Key Consideration: The number and definition of illnesses covered can vary significantly between insurers.
-This is where the expert advice of a broker like WeCovr is invaluable, ensuring you get a policy with comprehensive and modern definitions.
+This is where the regulated guidance of a specialist at WeCovr or one of our broker partners is invaluable, ensuring you get a policy with comprehensive and modern definitions.

 Example: Mark, a 45-year-old self-employed electrician, is diagnosed with cancer.
 His Critical Illness policy pays him £150,000.
 He uses this to pay off his mortgage, meaning his family's home is secure.
 He also uses part of it to cover his living costs for the 12 months he needs to take off for treatment, without having to worry about his business.